Dosapadu

 Dosapadu is a village in Krishna District in the Indian state of Andhra Pradesh.
 It is located about 35 km from Vijayawada and 15 km from Gudivada, the nearest commercial center.

+Between 1956 and 1995, 105 acres of land in the village were allocated to 45 landless dalit families.
+The allocated land was later taken over by landlords, causing an ongoing legal struggle from 2007 onwards.